cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - For the simple column transposition now a known-plaintext analysis is added to calculate the transposition key.
-  This known-plaintext analysis is now better integrated together with the previous known-plaintext analysis for the Hill cipher. xxxxxx
+  This known-plaintext analysis is now better integrated together with the previous known-plaintext analysis for the Hill cipher.

-- Further Vigenère analysis (according to Schroedel, very effective for very short cryptograms). xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+- Further ciphertext-only analysis for Vigenère (according to Schroedel):
+  This is effective for very short cryptograms if the password comes from a dictionary. xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx